lime-rt/lime/doc/usermanual.rst

 This is an optional function which contains a description of the magnetic field.
 The return type of this subroutine is a three component vector, with components for the x, y, and z axis.
-The magnetic field only has an effect for continuum polarization calulations, that is, if `par->polarization` is set.
+The magnetic field only has an effect for continuum polarization calculations, that is, if `par->polarization` is set.

 .. code:: c